TRUE CHRISTIAN DISCIPLESHIP (Part 1)

 True Christianity is much more than playing church.
-It is far beyond the religious monotonous fasting and praying, and reading of the Bible daily.
+It is far beyond monotonous fasting and praying or reading of the Bible daily.
 It is much deeper than gathering or fellowshipping together with other believers seven days a week at a worship centre.

 The Great Commission of the Church is to make disciples of all the nations, baptizing and teaching them to observe all things that the Lord Jesus Christ has commanded His disciples.
 Sadly, this is no longer today’s Church priority, purpose and pursuit.

-When the Lord Jesus was about to leave the world, He gave a charge or commission to His disciples in Matthew 28:
+When the Lord Jesus was about to leave the world, He gave a charge or commission to His disciples.

 19 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,

 20 “teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amen.

 The Great Commission of the Church has unfortunately become “the Great Omission” of the Church.
 How we have cast away and undervalued that which is great in the Lord’s sight!

 What do we value greatly and boast about today?

 Our church attendance and huge financial incomes!

 Our vast knowledge of the original Bible languages (Greek and Hebrew)!